Staying safe online

-However you should always keep in mind that people who use the internet can easily lie about their age, interests, gender and identity.
+However, you should always keep in mind that people who use the internet can easily lie about their age, interests, gender and identity.
 People you meet online are strangers and it’s important you know how to stay safe.
+We've come up with some tips to help you stay safe online.

 For more information on staying safe online and protecting your privacy, visit Get Safe Online.